Sustainability

 Talent retention

-Child and forced labour
+Child and forced labor

 Labour health and safety

-Employees’ health and wellbeing training
+Employee’s health and well-being training

 Training and development